-We have begun a program of installing low energy fittings and air conditioning units in our stores and distribution centre in a effort to reduce our carbon footprint.
+We have begun a program of installing low-energy fittings and air conditioning units in our stores and distribution centre in an effort to reduce our carbon footprint.

 All our offices recycle paper and strongly encourage employees not to print documents unnecessarily.
 We recycle all ink and printer cartridges.

-Slater Menswear goods are supplied to our customers in packaging which may be recycled (e.g. plastic & cardboard) and we would encourage our customers to reuse and recycle as much of the packaging as possible.
+Slater Menswear goods are supplied to our customers in packaging that may be recycled (e.g. plastic & cardboard).
+We encourage our customers to reuse and recycle as much of the packaging as possible.

 For an explanation of the symbols and codes used to identify packing materials, please see the symbols below: